 The JAS node types are shown in Figure 1.
 The Configuration and Host Interface Node (CH) provides the interface between the payload and Host Platform.
 This node contains a radiation-hardened processor to allow it to reliably boot and operate when power is applied to the payload.
 It runs the application software used for configuring, controlling and monitoring the payload and provides the interfaces to connect the payload to the ground system.
-The Non-volatile Mass Storage Node (NV) contains non-volatile memory, such as a flash memory, for storing applications and data.
+The Non-volatile Mass Storage Node (NV) contains non-volatile memory for storing applications and data.
 The SDRAM Mass Memory Node (SD) contains a large amount of fast and dense memory.
 It provides a temporary storage capability for processing nodes to manipulate payload data as well as being a communication buffer between nodes.
 The Reconfigurable Processing Node (RP) and Reconfigurable Sensor Interface Node (RS) contain a large reconfigurable logic device, such as the Xilinx Virtex 5, that can be configured to run hardware applications or a soft-core CPU that runs software applications.
-They are general purpose, high performance processing node intended to process payload data.
-The network interface node (NI) provides network connectivity for slower sensors and less performance critical processing.
-The RS and NI nodes contain an I/O interface that allows program-specific interface boards to be developed to connect to payload hardware devices.
-The intent of these nodes is to provide the interface to sensors and perform any necessary pre-processing of their data prior to passing it to other RP or SD nodes for final processing and downlink.
+They are general purpose, high performance processing nodes intended to process payload data.
+The network interface node (NI) provides network connectivity for slower sensors and lower performance critical processing.
+The RS and NI nodes contain an I/O interface that allows the development of program-specific interface boards to connect to payload hardware devices.
+The intent of these nodes is to provide an interface to sensors and perform any necessary pre-processing of their data prior to passing it to other RP, CH or NI nodes for final processing and downlink.